charlesreid1/python-multiport/README.md

 # python multiport

-Examples showing how to run a Python web server that will listen on multiple ports.
+Examples showing how to use twisted (a Python networking library) to run a web server that listens on multiple ports.

 * `dead_simple.py` - a dead simple example for serving up content using strings containing HTML